johnsonjh/lzpack/README.md

   *PopCom!* does not support sizing via the LRBC and compresses all records.

-* Because the `tnylpo` and `cpm` emulators used for testing do *not* emulate CP/M‑Plus (and thus do not provide LRBC metadata) so any file not ending on an exact record boundary is automatically padded to the size of the next full record.
+* Because the `tnylpo` and `cpm` emulators used for testing do *not* emulate CP/M‑Plus (and thus do not provide LRBC metadata), any file not ending on an exact record boundary is automatically padded to the size of the next full record.
 This applies to both **LZPACK** and *PopCom!* results in the table.